GaloisInc/VERSE-OpenSUT/README.md

 ### AADL Model

-We might export the SysML model into AADL with the [CAMET SysML2AADL bridge](https://camet-library.com/camet), in order to facilitate advanced analysis, such as:
+We will export the SysML model into AADL with the [CAMET SysML2AADL bridge](https://camet-library.com/camet), in order to facilitate advanced analysis, such as:

 * *Schedulability and Schedule generation* with FASTAR tool, to ensure that deadlines for all threads can be met, and a valid schedule (such as ARINC 653) can be generated
 * *Multiple Independent Levels of Security* analysis with MILS tooling.
 It verifies that connected components operate at the same security level and that different security levels are separated with a protective measure like an air gap or an approved cross domain solution.
 This will be useful for validating that we are appropriately treating the *low* and *high* data

 ## Code

-> Software implementation of the SUT, including clear indication of any external libraries used, build settings, etc. The code should be a snapshot at a minimum, or a full repository with history/branches if feasible.

 This repository provides both the model and the implementation of the OpenSUT.
 Our development practices and the branching structure are summarized in [CONTRIBUTING.md](./CONTRIBUTING.md).
 CI/CD will be added and expanded as our work progresses.